shatter-star/probable-guacamole/README.md

     cd probable-guacamole

+3. Create a new conda environment

+    conda create -n new_env python=3.8

+    conda activate new_env

-3. Install the dependencies:
+4. Install the dependencies:

     pip install -r requirements.txt

-4. Install the package:
+5. Install the package:

     pip install .